neumann-mlucas/neumann-mlucas/README.md

 - :earth_americas: I'm from Brazil
 - :mortar_board: I have a Msc. in Physical Chemistry (at UNICAMP)
 - :seedling: I’m currently learning Go, Docker/Kubernets and Ansible
-- :thought_balloon: Tryinig Functional Programming, Generative Art and Data Visualization on my free time
+- :thought_balloon: Trying Functional Programming, Generative Art and Data Visualization on my free time
 - :eyes: Looking to collaborate in Open Source

 ## :wrench: Technologies & Tools